Ramzi Yousef: 1994 Philippine Airlines Flight 434 bombing

 On 11 December 1994, Yousef conducted a trial run of the plan by boarding Philippine Airlines Flight 434 from Manila to Tokyo, Japan, with a stopover in Cebu.
-His identity for the flight was that of an Italian man named Armaldo Forlani.
-As an accomplished forger, he was able to make a counterfeit Italian passport for himself with that identity.
-The cabin crew for this leg of the flight later told investigators that Yousef changed seats several times during the relatively short flight, with his last seat change coming after a return from the lavatory.
+An accomplished forger, Yousef created a counterfeit Italian passport with the identity Armaldo Forlani, an alteration of the name of the Italian prime minister Arnaldo Forlani, and booked the flight's Manila-Cebu leg using the said name.

 Yousef assembled a bomb in the lavatory, set the timer to detonate four hours later, and placed it in the life vest pouch under seat 26K on the right-hand side of the fuselage.
-The domestic flight attendant Maria Delacruz had noticed that Yousef kept switching seats during the course of the Manila to Cebu flight, but did not warn the new cabin crew boarding at Cebu of his behavior.
+The cabin crew of this leg, one of whom he asked permission to move to seat 26K, Maria Delacruz, had noticed that Yousef kept switching seats during the course of the flight, but did not warn the new cabin crew boarding at Cebu of his behavior, and only revealed about it to the investigators.
 Yousef and 25 other passengers left the plane at Cebu, where 256 passengers and a new cabin crew boarded for the trip to Tokyo.
 Many passengers were Japanese people; some were coworkers traveling as part of a tour group.
 Airport congestion delayed the departure of Flight 434 from Cebu for 38 minutes.
 All of the passengers had boarded by 8:30 a.m., with the bomb having been planted around two hours earlier.
 PAL 434 was cleared for takeoff at 8:38 a.m.